-- i, Three states capitals in year 1, - ii, Four additional state capitals in year 2, - iii, Six additional state capitals in year 3, - iv, Twelve additional state capitals in year 4 - v, Twelve additional state capitals in year 5 and - vi, 2/3 of all local government headquarters in the remaining License period.
+- i.
+Three State capitals and the FCT in year 1, - ii.
+Four additional State capitals and Two other Cities in year 2, - iii.
+Six additional State capitals and Two other Cities in year 3, - iv.
+Eleven additional State capitals and Four other Cities in year 4 - v.
+Twelve additional State capitals and Five other Cities in year 5 and - vi.
+2/3 of all Local Government Headquarters in the remaining License period. - vii.
+Within Six Months from the Award of License, the Licensee shall convey to the Commission the schedule of States and Cities that will be covered according to the numbers stated above.

-In the event of the winning licensee's inability to deploy services as specified herein, the Commission reserves the right to sanction the licensee based on relevant sections of existing regulations except for areas where force majeure is established.
+In the event of the winning Licensee's inability to deploy services as specified herein, the Commission reserves the right to sanction the Licensee based on relevant sections of existing regulations except for areas where Force Majeure is established.

-For the purpose of this licensing process, roll out shall be understood to mean that a service signal is available to at least one-third (1/3) of the population of each state and local government area (LGA) as appropriate.
+For the purpose of this licensing process, roll-out shall be understood to mean that a service signal is available to at least one-third (1/3) of the population of each state and local government area (LGA) as appropriate.